In a short sentence: I looooooved this book! In full, read below.

 But more than all that, I loved watching the six of them who gathered together, albeit unwillingly at first for some, learn to entrust their life to one another.
 I guess doing an impossible task while risking your own lives will definitely bring people closer.
 In the moments where danger approaches and life is threatened, it is where we see how they in their own way learn to care for one another.
 These six crows who had been broken and alone at some point found [a sort of] camaraderie in each of the members of their ragtag crew.

-Six of Crows is a story of which will keep you engaged until the end.
-I haven’t read the Grisha books that are set in the same universe as this one so I was unfamiliar with some of the terms and events that were mentioned.
+Six of Crows is a story that will keep you engaged until the end.
+I haven’t read the Grishaverse series that are set in the same universe as this book so I was unfamiliar with some of the terms and events that were mentioned.
 But aside from that, this was a delightful read and I’m definitely reading the next book as I already have it on hand.